navjack/ConsoleJournal/README.md

 The journal.md file in this repo is an example of what it outputs.

-If you want to add this as an alias you can do similar to what I'm doing. ``alias journal="(cd /Volumes/ext/journal; python3 "/Volumes/ext/journal/journal.py")"``. to explain this it just makes it so when you type ``journal`` in the terminal it will go to the directory that the python script lives in and then it will run the python script, but it does all of this in a subshell which allows it to return to the previous place as if you never changed directory at all.
-Otherwise, the script would use your current directory as the working directory and it will make a ``journal.md`` file where ever you are.

 ## Did

 * It's python now instead of C++